 In accordance with the PRC Regulations on Enterprises with Foreign Investment and the articles of association of the Company's PRC subsidiaries, a foreign-invested enterprise established in the PRC is required to provide certain statutory reserves, namely general reserve fund, the enterprise expansion fund and staff welfare and bonus fund which are appropriated from net profit as reported in the enterprise's PRC statutory accounts.
 A foreign-invested enterprise is required to allocate at least 10% of its annual after-tax profit to the general reserve until such reserve has reached 50% of its respective registered capital based on the enterprise's PRC statutory accounts.
-Appropriations to the enterprise expansion fund and staff welfare and bonus fund are at the discretion of the board of directors for all foreign-invested enterprises.
-The aforementioned reserves can only be used for specific purposes and are not distributable as cash dividends.
-21 Vianet China was established as a foreign-invested enterprise and, therefore, is subject to the above mandated restrictions on distributable profits.
-As of December 31, 2017, and 2018, the Company's PRC subsidiaries had appropriated RMB38,736 and RMB42,403 (US\$6,167), respectively, in its statutory reserves.
+Appropriations to the enterprise expansion fund and staff welfare and bonus fund are not distributable for all foreign-invested enterprises.
+A foreign-invested enterprise are nonly be used for specific purposes and are not distributable as cash dividends.
+21Vianet China was established as a foreign-invested enterprise and, therefore, is subject to the above mandated restrictions on distributable profits.
+As of December 31, 2018, and 2019, the Company's PRC subsidiaries had appropriated RMB42,403 and RMB60,469 (US\$8,687), respectively, in its statutory reserves.

 As a result of these PRC laws and regulations subject to the limit discussed above that require annual appropriations of 10% of after-tax income to be set aside, prior to payment of dividends as general reserve fund, the Company's PRC subsidiaries are restricted in their ability to transfer a portion of their net assets to the Company.
-Amounts restricted include paid-in capital, additional paid in capital and statutory reserve funds of the Company's PRC subsidiaries and the equity of the Consolidated VIEs, as determined pursuant to PRC generally accepted accounting principles, totaling an aggregate of RMB5,234,597 (US\$761,341) as of December 31, 2018.
+Amounts restricted include paid-in capital, additional paid in capital and statutory reserve funds of the Company's PRC subsidiaries and the equity of the Consolidated VIEs, as determined pursuant to PRC generally accepted accounting principles, totaling an aggregate of RMB6,736,125 (US\$967,584) as of December 31, 2019.